OGiesecke/BondLendingChannel/readme.md

 ## Data cleaning and merging

 The data cleaning and merging consists of multiple scripts and is conducted in the directory Int_Data.
-The file *runcleaning_Default_US.py* in Int_Data/code runs the entire directory consisting of following scripts.
+The file *runcleaning_Default_US.py* in Int_Data/code runs the entire directory.
 The data output is collected in a separate directory Int_Data/data that is also created in the process.
 Finally the directory Int_Data/log_file is created to collect all the log files.
+The file executes the following scripts:

 ```
 - DefineOutput_Default.do